A Miro board is an online whiteboard that you can use to visualize your ideas, work on projects either individually or with a team.

 If you’re new to Miro, you will be redirected to the signup page.

 In the center of the board window, there is the working space - the board itself.
-Here you add and organize content, insert templates, or links to other sites, platforms and services.
+To start creating content, select a tool on the toolbar.

 The board interface

 |Miro button to go back to the dashboard|

 |Board information card|